EM-GANSim: Real-time and Accurate EM Simulation Using Conditional GANs for 3D Indoor Scenes: Ablation Experiments

 This ablation test demonstrates the impact of incorporating physical constraints by comparing the performance and accuracy of the generator under both conditions as shown in Fig.~\ref{fig8}.
 This comparison highlights the crucial role of physical constraints in enhancing the accuracy and realism of the GAN-based model for simulating indoor signal propagation, as evidenced by the closer alignment with the DCEM benchmark.
 Key performance metrics observed were:

-\begin{itemize} \item \textbf{Signal Propagation Accuracy}: The tests revealed that the generator with physical constraints produced more accurate signal propagation characteristics.
-The predicted path losses (direct, reflection, and diffraction) closely matched the actual path losses, highlighting the effectiveness of the constraints in capturing the physical phenomena of EM wave propagation in indoor environments. \item \textbf{Visual and Structural Fidelity}: The generated samples with physical constraints exhibited higher visual realism and structural coherence.
+\begin{itemize} \item \textbf{Signal Propagation Accuracy}: The tests showed that the generator with physical constraints better preserves the spatial structure of the DCEM reference heatmaps.
+The improvement is reflected in masked received-power responses over direct, reflection, and diffraction regions, rather than in separate predicted ray powers.
+This supports the role of the physics-guided losses in capturing physically meaningful propagation patterns in indoor environments. \item \textbf{Visual and Structural Fidelity}: The generated samples with physical constraints exhibited higher visual realism and structural coherence.
 These samples were more accurate in modeling the indoor environments compared to those generated without the constraints. \end{itemize}